 Mira Yevtich was born in Belgrade.
 Studied at a classical grammar school and a music school in Belgrade.
 In 1976 she graduated from the Tchaikovsky Moscow State Conservatory, and in 1980 she completed a postgraduate study there (class of Stanislav Neuhaus).
 In 1990 she completed an assistant traineeship at the Gnesins State Musical-Pedagogical Institute (class of Boris Berlin).
 She went on to take consultations from Marina Wolf.

 From 1993 to 2000 Mira Yevtich was a professor at the Sydney Conservatorium of Music.

-She has performed in concert since 1980 and has toured throughout the world (Austria, France, Russia, Italy, Belgium, Great Britain, Germany, the USA, Australia, Serbia and Croatia).
-She has performed with such conductors as Yevgeny Svetlanov, Valery Gergiev, Yuri Bashmet, Alexander Anisimov, Alexander Polishchuk, Christian Rath, Akira Naito and Nigel Perrin.
+Mira Yevtich has toured in Austria, France, Russia, Italy, Belgium, Great Britain, Germany, the USA, Australia, Turkey, Finland, Serbia and Croatia.
+She has appeared in concert with such conductors as Yevgeny Svetlanov, Valery Gergiev, Yuri Bashmet, Alexander Anisimov, Alexander Polishchuk, Dmitry Yablonsky, Akira Naito and Nigel Perrin.
 The musician has recorded numerous CDs in collaboration with Bel Air Music, Award, Quartz Music, Jugoton and col legno.

 In 2007 she founded the Southern Highlands International Piano Competition in Bowral (Australia).
-In 2011 Mira Yevtich and Valery Gergiev founded the International Piano Festival.
+In 2011 Mira Yevtich and Valery Gergiev founded the Mariinsky International Piano Festival.